stetewsky/swirl/Coursera-FAQ.md

 ### Why is swirl running very slowly?

-Having a cluttered workspace can cause swirl to run slowly.
+A cluttered workspace can cause swirl to run slowly.
 Before you start swirl, please clear your workspace with `rm(list=ls())`.
-If swirl still runs slowly, you may want to close some other applications that you have open in the background.
+If swirl still runs slowly, you may want to close other applications that you have open in the background.

 ***